bahasa-kita/api-version2-docs/docs/STT-API-Upload-Transcription.md

 ## **Upload STT API**
   In order to use this API, you required to create account by registering yourself.

-### **"How to Use" Flow**
+## **How to Use: Step by Step**
   1. Get your token with [Our API](./Auth-API.md)
   2. Upload the audio you want to transcribe and send the other information like target languange of transcribe to `endpoint-post`.
-  3. Wait for response, it will give you uuid code and message status of transcripting process.
+  3. Wait for response, it will give you `uuid code` and message status of transcripting process.
   4. If you want know percentage of your transcripting process, you can get it from `endpoint-get` when message status is `'inprogress'`.
-  5. If you want get the result of transcribe, you can get it from `endpoint-get` when message status is `'process success'`.
+  5. If you want get the result of transcribe, you can get it from `endpoint-get` when message status is `'success'`.

 ### **Host:**
   [https://api.bahasakita.co.id](https://api.bahasakita.co.id)